 That medal also was given to civilians in Odessa (Ukraine), Sevastopol, Stalingrad (now Volgograd), Caucasus, Transartic and Kyiv (Ukraine).
 My hope is databases for civilians who received the same medal in the other cities will appear online in the near future.

-Another great database added for researching WWII is Explosion of Partisan, based on documents from the Central Headquarters of the Partisan Movement at the Headquarters of the Supreme High Command.
+Another great database added for researching WWII is The Feat of the Partisans, based on documents from the Central Headquarters of the Partisan Movement at the Headquarters of the Supreme High Command.

 Information on more than 8,500 people awarded for their involvement in the war’s partisan movement are detailed in the database, which also is a work on progress.